null

 5. Give your test tubes a shake to mix the contents as much as possible.
 If you are using oils, they will still separate once it settles.

 6. Starting with your control, add 0.01M sodium carbonate.
 Be careful not to add too much, or the Lipase in your experiment tubes may be inhibited and your experiment will take too long.
-Add the sodium carbonate drop by drop until the solution changes to a red-purple colour.
+Add the sodium carbonate drop by drop until the solution changes to an orange-red colour.
 The colour does not need to be exact, just ensure it has moved away from yellow or there will be no change to see later.
 If it turns bright purple, you have added too much and might want to start with a fresh sample.
 Once you have the right amount of sodium carbonate added, add the same amount to your experiment sample.
 Depending on what you are testing, you may need to add one drop or 2mL of sodium carbonate, or anywhere in between.
 Milk is slightly acidic, so will probably need 1-2mL of sodium carbonate, and oils are likely to need just a few drops.

 7. If you are testing more than one substance, do not assume that both will need the same amount of sodium carbonate, even if they are two different types of oil.